J.W. Lees Brewery: History

 The brewery was formed in 1828 when retired cotton manufacturer John Lees purchased land in Middleton, Lancashire and built Greengate Brewery, from which the company still operates.
-The company was renamed J.W.
-Lees & Co.
-Brewers when his grandson, John William Lees, took over the company in 1876 and was re-incorporated in 1955 when R.W.T.
+His grandson, John William Lees, took over the company in 1876.
+The Greengate Brewery was rebuilt in 1876.
+The business was re-incorporated in 1955 when R.W.T.
 Lees-Jones bought the share capital of the company back under single ownership.

 The company is still family owned and operated.
 When William, Simon, Christina, Anna and Michael Lees-Jones joined Richard and Christopher at J.W.
 Lees in the 1990s, they were the sixth generation from the founder to work in the company.
 In 2023 Louis Lees-Jones joined the company as the first member of the seventh generation of the family to work at J.W.
 Lees, opening Founder's Hall in February 2024.

-In 2004, Greengate Brewery featured in the television show Most Haunted, and in 2003 HRH Charles, Prince of Wales visited to celebrate the brewery's 175th anniversary.
+In 2003 His Royal Highness Charles, Prince of Wales visited to celebrate the brewery's 175th anniversary.

 In 2011, J.W.
 Lees announced a new beer, The Governor, in collaboration with chef Marco Pierre White, and in 2018 The Governor Lager was added to the range.
 Also in 2018, the company announced a collaboration with physicist Brian Cox, an amber ale entitled Cosmic Brew.
 In 2018, the brewery converted the old boiler house on site into a microbrewery in order to create more experimental small barrelage productions.

 In 2019, J.W.
 Lees won Best Brewing Pub company at the publican awards.

 In 2025, J.W.
-Lees was granted exclusive brewing writes of Boddingtons Cask.
-The cask version of Boddingtons was last brewed in 20212 by Hyde's Brewery.
-The beer closely matches the original version which was brewed by Boddingtons themselves at Strangeways Brewery.
+Lees was granted exclusive brewing rights of Boddingtons Cask.
+The cask version of Boddingtons was last brewed in 2012 by Hydes Brewery.
+The beer closely matches the original version which was brewed by Boddingtons Brewery themselves at Strangeways Brewery.
 Boddingtons closed their brewery in 2005 and was subsequently demolished and replaced by a car park.